 To this end, Ronald Beghetto writes a fascinating piece concerning the subject of "ideational code-switching."
 Baghetto writes that

-"Ideational code-switching, similar to linguistic code-switching, represents the ability of a student to move between intrapersonal creative interpretations (i.e., novel ideas that arc personally meaningful) and interpersonal creative expression (i.e., novel ideas judged to be appropriate given the constraints of a task or activity)" (1).
+"Ideational code-switching, similar to linguistic code-switching, represents the ability of a student to move between intrapersonal creative interpretations (i.e., novel ideas that are personally meaningful) and interpersonal, creative expression (i.e., novel ideas judged to be appropriate given the constraints of a task or activity)" (1).

 To this end, Baghetto suggests that teachers focus on encouraging a sort of functional creativity within the classroom.
-Students’ creativity and originality are to be encouraged, as long as they can discover a way to apply those ideas to the academic setting they are required to be in.
-He calls these types of nuanced, malleable creativity ‘little-C creativity’ (combining two things in an inventive way, such as drawing connections between to apparently dissimilar pieces of literature) and ‘mini-C creativity’ (discovering a moderately inventive way to do something, such as decoding a poem differently than one might normally), respectively.
-By encouraging these types of creativity in the classroom, we are asking learners to be inventive, while encouraging them to ideationallycode-switch their own originality and inventiveness to an academic environment.
-This is a concept innately applicable to writing centers, which revolve around improving not only students’ writing, but also around allowing students to find their own ‘voice’ with which to write.
+Students' creativity and originality are to be encouraged, as long as they can discover a way to apply those ideas to the academic setting they are required to be in.
+He calls these types of nuanced, malleable creativity' little-C creativity' (combining two things in an inventive way, such as drawing connections between to apparently dissimilar pieces of literature) and 'mini-C creativity' (discovering a moderately inventive way to do something, such as decoding a poem differently than one might typically), respectively.
+By encouraging these types of creativity in the classroom, we are asking learners to be inventive, while encouraging them to ideationally code-switch their originality and inventiveness to an academic environment.
+This is a concept innately applicable to writing centers, which revolve around improving not only students' writing but also around allowing students to find their own 'voice' with which to write.
 By incorporating ideational code-switching into our writing center pedagogy, we encourage students to express themselves creatively, while also encouraging them to succeed academically.

-In league with this idea, if ideational code-switching represents a certain foundational level of the concept of code-switching, then the next level of that concept is applying code-switching to language – essentially, asking ‘how do students learn to criticize the discourses within which they operate, and become meta-cognizant of their own code-switching process?'
-To this end, John White and Kristen Hawley both have interesting things to write about.
+In league with this idea, if ideational code-switching represents a certain foundational level of the concept of code-switching, then the next level of that concept is applying code-switching to language – essentially, asking 'how do students learn to criticize the discourses within which they operate, and become meta-cognizant of their code-switching process?'
+To this end, John White and Kristen Hawley both have exciting ideas.

-Afore-mentioned John White encourages the reader to view code-switching not as something negative, or as a difficulty only a select few unfortunate students face, but rather as an innate part of being a human and possessing a language.
-Code-switching, argues White, happens everywhere, and happens constantly (recall Singo's writing on doctor-patient interactions as described earlier in this paper for an example of this constancy).
-White adds to this, writing that whether we are reading Shakespeare, a philosophy paper, or attempting and failing to decode Beowulf, we are relying constantly on our ability to code-switch in order to function linguistically, and as a result, in order to function literately.
-White’s article further emphasizes the point made earlier that if language is malleable, than academic English should not be seen as a ‘norm’ that must be conformed to, but should rather be viewed as simply one more code that requires switching over to in order to attain.
-This has important applications to Writing Center pedagogy – by recognizing how often we code-switch in our day-to-day life (speaking between friends, listening to music, engaging in media or entertainment, writing a paper, giving a formal presentation – these all require different ‘codes,’ and therefor require code-switching from one activity to the other in order for any of them to be successfully completed), we can realize the hypocrisy of expecting students to be able to fluently code-switch to standardized English at our whim.
-By acknowledging code-switching as a constant engagement required for understanding an always-changing and malleable language, we can expand our pedagogy to help all students, not just those whose writing we can confine to certain parameters.
+John White encourages the reader to view code-switching not as something negative, or as a difficulty only a select few unfortunate students face, but rather as an innate part of being a human and possessing a language.
+Code-switching, argues White, happens everywhere, and happens continuously (recall Singo's writing on doctor-patient interactions as described earlier in this paper for an example of this constancy).
+White adds to this, writing that whether we are reading Shakespeare, a philosophy paper, or attempting and failing to decode Beowulf, we are always relying on our ability to code-switch in order to function linguistically, and as a result, in order to function literately.
+White's article further emphasizes the point made earlier that if a language is malleable than academic English should not be seen as a 'norm' that must be conformed to, but should instead be viewed as merely one more code that requires switching over to in order to attain.
+This has critical applications to Writing Center pedagogy – by recognizing how often we code-switch in our day-to-day life (speaking between friends, listening to music, engaging in media or entertainment, writing a paper, giving a formal presentation – these all require different 'codes,' and therefore require code-switching from one activity to the other in order for any of them to be completed), we can realize the hypocrisy of expecting students to be able to fluently code-switch to standardized English at our whim.
+By acknowledging code-switching as a constant engagement required for understanding an always-changing and malleable language, we can expand our pedagogy to help all students, not just those whose writing we can confine to specific parameters.

-In conclusion, code-switching has a dramatic impact on a student’s ability to write in a way that allows them to ‘fit’ into an academic setting.
+In conclusion, code-switching has a dramatic impact on a student's ability to write in a way that allows them to 'fit' into an academic setting.
 Thus, the correct tutelage of code-switching in writing centers is an issue of utmost importance.
-Should we fail to teach students how to code-switch effectively in their writing, their writing may be ostracized by their professors in much the same way the Indonesian presidents have been ostracized by their people.
-To this end, tutors must keep in mind some certain aspects of code-switching when working with students who code-switch in their writing.
+Should we fail to teach students how to code-switch effectively in their writing, their writing may be ostracized by their professors in much the same way the citizens of Indonesia have ostracized their presidents.
+To this end, tutors must keep in mind some particular aspects of code-switching when working with students who code-switch in their writing.